 Every nonorientable surface is equivalent to the connected sum of some number of projective planes; that number is called the genus of the surface.
 A projective plane (P) has genus 1, a Klein bottle (P#P) has genus 2, and this...

 ...has genus 3.
 It's knitted somewhat sloppily (hey, it was my first attempt) with the colored bits corresponding to the three homotopy generators.

 (photo taken by Bob Vallin at the 2006 JMM).
 Again, colored bits correspond

-Here is a nonorientable surface of genus 5...each color corresponds to a different projective plane.
+Here is a nonorientable surface of genus 5... each color corresponds to a

 A paper describing general methods for knitting these surfaces appears in the Journal of Mathematics and the Arts.
 (Citation: Every Topological Surface Can Be Knit: A Proof, Journal of Mathematics and the Arts, 3(2) June 2009, 67–83.)
 Knitting patterns will eventually appear... somewhere.